Lotus-Radford Type 62-2

 The Lotus-Radford Type 62-2 or simply Radford Type 62-2 is a sports car produced by British coachbuilding firm Harold Radford in partnership with Lotus Cars.
 Built as a homage to the original Lotus 62, production will be limited to 62 units.
-The car is available in three trim levels, "Classic", "Gold Leaf", and "John Player Special", of the 62 planned units twelve will be "John Player Special" trim, another twelve will be the "Gold Leaf" trim.
+The car is available in three trim levels: "Classic", "Gold Leaf", and "John Player Special".
+Of the 62 planned units, twelve will be in the John Player Special trim, and another twelve will be in the Gold Leaf trim.
 Based on the Lotus Exige, the Type 62-2 shares the chassis and engine, the former of which also has a new rear subframe.

 Background

 Harold Radford is a British coachbuilding firm founded in 1948 in Kensington which started off by restyling numerous Bentleys and Rolls-Royces, producing cars such as the 1951 Bentley Countryman.
 The firm engaged in other endeavours such as building the fibreglass bodywork for the first Ford GT40 prototype, shooting brake conversions for Aston Martin DB5s, and customising Minis.
 Defunct after the 1960s, Formula One drivers' champion Jenson Button alongside designer Mark Stubbs, Ant Anstead, and lawyer Roger Behle revived the Radford marque in 2021, with the Type 62-2 being the company's first wholly in-house design.
-Radford also purchased the rights to use the John Player Special livery used on several 70s Lotus Formula One cars.
+Radford also purchased the rights to use the John Player Special livery used on several Lotus Formula One cars in the 1970s.